Shubham-Mishra-IITM/Vehicle-Parking-App-V2/README.md

 Password Management: Users can securely change their passwords.

-Parking Spot Booking: Book an available parking spot with an initial hold on the user's wallet balance.
+Parking Spot Booking: Book an available parking spot.

 Reservations: View active and past reservations, with real-time tracking of duration and cost for active bookings.